elotroalex/chiens/_texts/translation.md

 - I will dance around my victim the scalp dance.

-- {:.sp} The Prison Guard *(addressing the public.)*
+- {:.sp} The Guard Man *(addressing the public.)*

 - {:.pr} Look at him, a caricature if you will, that crestfallen and scrawny face, a shabby face, chilly hands, the hypocritical chief of a tribe of savages, a sad conductor of a race of demons; sneaky schemer lost with his fanatics.
 - {:.pr.i} Ladies and Gentlemen, listen carefully ...
 In 1793 we learned that in the name of human rights, we learned, I repeat, that the most vile of all races was going to sit side by side with us at the banquet of a laughable fraternity.
 - {:.pr.i} Ah, we didn't have to wait long to see the results.
 There was comedy.
 There was a bit of tragedy.
 There was horror.
 Cannibals could be seen entering the towns swollen with pride; we lived the Te Deum.
 We saw constitutions being drafted.
-That's what we saw, good people who are listening.
+That's what we saw, good people in the audience.
 And what else did we witness?
 The smoke in the midday sky, the fire in the midnight sky of innumerable Aurora Borealis reflecting the images of crime and absurdity far in the distance.

 ---